 '''

-on macOS use "models/IABM Textbook/chapter 4/Wolf Sheep Simple 5.nlogo" instead

-./netlogo-headless.sh \
+./NetLogo_Console --headless \

---model "app/models/IABM Textbook/chapter 4/Wolf Sheep Simple 5.nlogo" \
+--model "models/IABM Textbook/chapter 4/Wolf Sheep Simple 5.nlogo" \

 --experiment "Wolf Sheep Simple model analysis" \

 --max-pxcor 5 \

---min-pxcor -5 \
+--min-pxcor 5 \

+--max-pycor 5 \

 --min-pycor -5

 '''

 Note the use of the optional --max-pxcor, --max-pycor, etc. arguments to specify a different world size than that saved in the model.
 (It's also possible for the experiment setup to specify values for the world dimensions; if they are specified by the experiment setup, then there is no need to specify them on the command line.)